Sport in Pristina: 1981–1989: The Golden Generation

 Meanwhile, in five years of competitions in the First League, Prishtina was led by well-known Yugoslav football names.
 Fuad Muzurovic had been the first Pristina coach to lead the team to the highest level of the country, which had the league among the four or five strongest in Europe.
 Muzurovic, later the coach of Bosnia and Herzegovina, had led the team from July 1983 until the same time in 1984.
 Then he returned in July 1985 and led the capital from Prishtina to in August 1986.

-After Muzurovic, the bench was taken over by the other great strategist of the former Yugoslavia, Vukashin Vishnjevac, who, however, had not been so dear to some key players of the team, as he had withstood the pressure and his adventure in Prishtina had ended. in November 1984.
+After Muzurovic, the bench was taken over by the other strategist of the former Yugoslavia, Vukashin Vishnjevac, who, however, had not been so dear to some key players of the team, as he had withstood the pressure and his adventure in Prishtina had ended in November 1984.

 Then, quite successfully for three months, the team was led by the Albanian coach, Ajet Shosholli.
 Shosholli until that time had been only the second Albanian coach, after Mensur Bajrami (January–April 1977), who had led the team.

 Meanwhile, the position in the table had been aggravated and the leaders of the club had been forced to find a famous coach and the solution was with Miroslav Blazevic.

 The lease that later with the Croatian Representative reaches the third place in "France '98", contributes to the merits of the club remaining in the First League.
-The lease had only lasted for two months, long enough for him to remain one of the most memorable of that time.
+The lease had only lasted for two months, long enough for him to remain memorable of that time.

-Prishtina continues for another three seasons in the collection of the best and in its ranks gravitate two other well-known strategists of the time, Milovan orioriq (October 1986 - September 1987) and Josip Duvançi (September 1987 – June 1988) with whom eventually Prishtina falls out of the league.
+Prishtina continued for another three seasons in the top league and in its ranks were two other coaches of the time, Milovan orioriq (October 1986 - September 1987) and Josip Duvançi (September 1987 – June 1988), with whom Prishtina was eventually relegated from the league.

 The team had left some of its stars, some had now retired, while the tense political situation and the decline of interest of Kosovo's political and social structures had made Pristina no longer able to stay in the first federal League.
-With the relegation from the League, Prishtina brings together the next generation of talented people from Kosovo who are first led by another well-known name in former Yugoslav football, Miladin ivivadinovi (July 1988 – March 1989).
-In the first season since the fall (1988/89) Prishtina played with minus 6 points and again fought and achieved culminating results, but did not manage to climb back into the elite.
+With the relegation from the League, Prishtina brought together the next generation of talent from Kosovo who were first led by another well-known name in former Yugoslav football, Miladin Ivivadinovi (July 1988 – March 1989).
+In the first season since the fall (1988/89) Prishtina played with -6 points.
+The team fought and achieved culminating results but did not manage to climb back into the elite.